ansible/ansible/test/legacy/roles/cnos_rollback/README.md

 This role is an example of using the *cnos_rollback.py* Lenovo module in the context of CNOS switch configuration.This module allows you to work with switch configurations.
 It provides a way to roll back configurations of a switch from a remote server.
 This is achieved by using startup or running configurations of the target device that were previously backed up to a remote server using FTP, SFTP, TFTP, or SCP.

 The first step is to create a directory from where the remote server can be reached.
-The next step is to provide the full file path of the backup configuration’s location.
+The next step is to provide the full file path of the backup configuration's location.
 Authentication details required by the remote server must be provided as well.

-By default, this method overwrites the switch’s configuration file with the newly downloaded file.
+By default, this method overwrites the switch's configuration file with the newly downloaded file.

 The results of the operation can be viewed in *results* directory.